vmangelschots/MMBC/README.md

-# MMBC — Modular Marstek Battery Controller
+# MMBC — Multiple Marstek Battery Controller

 **MMBC** is a modular, real-time controller for Marstek Venus E batteries with the goal of achieving "nul op de meter" (zero net power on the electricity meter).
 It reads net power from a HomeWizard P1 smart meter and controls one or more batteries over Modbus TCP.
 I use a waveshare rs485 to ethpoe adapter (like https://www.amazon.com.be/-/en/Waveshare-Industrial-Rail-Mount-Electrical-Isolation/dp/B0BGBQJH21/ref=sr_1_1?sr=8-1)